Implementation toolkit

 Measurement Framework Builder

 Define what to measure and how.
 Select your business type, objectives, and platform (GA4, GTM, or Adobe) to generate a framework that maps objectives to KPIs, events, and parameters.
+Once you've customized the framework, create a Framework to save and link it to your project.
+For healthcare or high-sensitivity contexts, keep event and parameter design free of PHI/PII on the client's site — see Healthcare & privacy.

 Framework grid